Starting Over In Life | 7 Key Things You Should Know

-Faith is born out of the present realization that I, you, or we have overcome very difficult or painful life experiences in the past, and there is absolutely no reason to believe that I, you, or we cannot overcome them now.
-It’s that simple.
+Faith is born out of the present realization that I, you, or we have overcome very difficult or painful life experiences in the past.

 “Faith is like a fragrance, if you like, of the heart’s knowing.
 There’s an intuition of the transcendent that is not confined to a church or a mosque or a synagogue.
 It’s secular in the sense that it can be part of our everyday ordinary existence if we are open to it.”
 Roger Housden

-Because it’s always happened, through all of history, and will continue to do so.
+Because it has always happened, through all of history, and will continue to do so.